luisakatharina/SciPyProject/README.md

 ## Remarks on our Project

-- Yields expected ouput [Sarcastic/not Sarcastic], but it has a very specific definition of what sarcastic is (most headlines, even very stupid ones, get classified as not sarcastic)
-- this could be because the data used, whihc might train the models in a very particular way
-- Due to data our definition of what is sarcastic is very narrow and limited.
-Sarcasm also depends a lot on context, tone of voice and expressions, which we cannot give.
+- Our program yields expected ouput: It classifies a headline as [Sarcastic] or [not Sarcastic] and outputs the evaluation of the selected models.
+But it classifies a headline most frequently as [not Sarcastic].
+We believe this could be due to a very specific definition of what sarcastic is because of the data we chose to use.
+Since it only uses official headlines from "The Onions" (for sarcastic headlines of current events) and "Huffpost" (for real and non-sarcastic headlines) and the dataset was built mainly for Sarcasm in news headlines as well as fake news detection, the models are built for a very narrow definition of sarcasm.
+Additionally, our model does not take into account any semantics of the words and so a headline like "Cows lose jobs" is classified as [not Sarcastic].
+Sarcasm is very dependent on context, voice tonality and facial expressions, so naturally building an algorithm to detect sarcasm is extremely difficult and demanding.
 - Python might crash while executing code with SVM classifier IF YOU USE A MACBOOK.
-We did not encounter this problem with Windows11
+We did not encounter this problem (or any other complications) running the program using Windows11.